-Islington Cycli,ng Club Youth Guide
+Islington Cycling Club Youth Guide

 Islington Cycling Club aims to be welcoming and inclusive for anyone and everyone.
 This guide aims to help young members (aged 8-17) get the most out of the club and to do it safely.
 It also aims to support parents and volunteers with questions in the area of safeguarding.

 This is a guide for all members of Islington Cycling Club, but especially for youth members of the club, their parents and event leaders.
 This policy does not apply to sporting competition which is covered by the regulations of the relevant governing bodies.